 If you have come across mixed opinions about hormonal acne or acne in general, then best believe it – you are not alone!
 The good news is that there are effective treatment options for how to manage hormonal acne.

-Some misperceptions or skepticism surrounding acne include the role of diet in acne, causes of acne, the effectiveness of available treatment or management of acne which may be cosmeceutical, medical, hormonal etc.
+Some misperceptions or skepticism surrounding acne include the role of diet in acne, the causes of acne, and the effectiveness of available treatment or management of acne which may be cosmeceutical, medical, hormonal, etc.

-Disclaimer: This is not intended to be a medical advise but informational only.
-Article is a product of author’s research, knowledge and private consultations with some health professionals.
+Disclaimer: This is not intended to be medical advice but informational only.
+This article is a product of the author’s research, knowledge, and private consultations with some health professionals.